 Will there be a camp host or chef on the project?

 We’ll be cooking up gourmet camp dinners on overnights.
 We’ll have coffee, tea, cocoa, and a simple oatmeal bar in the mornings.
 We’ll also have basic sandwich making fixings available in the morning for you to make a bag lunch.

 For trailwork, we accept volunteers that are 18 years of age or older.
 We’ll also consider youth ages 15-17 who are accompanied by a parent/guardian on a case to case basis.
 Please contact us to learn more.

 Can I bring my dog?

-Due to safety reasons and concern for the animal’s well-being we recommend not bringing your pet to a trailwork project.
-Please keep in mind there are swinging tools and moving objects at our work sites, which could be potentially hazardous.
+Due to safety reasons and concern for the animal’s well-being we do not allow allow pets on trailwork projects.
+There are swinging tools and moving objects at our work sites, which could be potentially hazardous.
 In addition, while your pet may be adorable and well-behaved, not everyone is comfortable around dogs.